- Department of Public Works

 WAYNE COUNTY FINANCIAL ASSISTANCE

 Wayne County is offering financial assistance for residents impacted by the June 2021 flooding.
 Funding will support them in covering damages and costs that have not been covered by FEMA or private property insurance.
 This grant is intended to cover the costs of tangible goods and belongings such as carpets, couches, drywall, and food.
 Additionally, this grant may be used to cover contracted labor if the applicant can provide itemized quotes or receipts from their contractor.
-CLICK HERE for more information.
+CLICK HERE FOR MORE FINANCIAL ASSISTANCE INFORMATION.

 YOU MUST RETURN NOTICE OF CLAIM SEWAGE DISPOSAL OR STORM WATER EVENT FOR JUNE 25-26 STORM BY AUGUST 10, 2021